katiesangpark/KatieResume/Resume Katie.md

 ## JEI Learning Center (JAN 2004 - AUG 2012)

-o Teach Algebra, Geometry, Calculus, and Statistics
+- Teach Algebra, Geometry, Calculus, and Statistics

 ## EDUCATION

 ## University of Washington, Tacoma (Class of 2012)
 **Bachelor of Science in Computer Science and Systems**

+**R&D**
-R&D   Smart & Secure Computing Research Group SEPT 2008- JUN 2012
+- Smart & Secure Computing Research Group SEPT 2008- JUN 2012
-      Develop tutorial for Android application for 4.0.4 Honors
+- Develop tutorial for Android application for 4.0.4 **Honors**
-     KSEA(Korean American Scientists and Engineers Association)
+     - KSEA(Korean American Scientists and Engineers Association)
-      2009 The college student representative of the USA The Young Generation Forum in Seoul, South Korea
+     - 2009 The college student representative of the USA
+     - The Young Generation Forum in Seoul, South Korea

 ## Kal Academy (SEPT 2016 - Present)
    DEVELOPER TRACK